 Do you have a child with special needs on your holiday list?
-Sometimes off the shelf gifts just aren’t quite designed for inclusion.
+Sometimes off-the-shelf gifts just aren’t quite designed for inclusion.
 Don’t despair!
-Our holiday helpers at Abilitations have been busy preparing lists and checking them twice!
-We searched our full assortment to find the best solutions that are budget friendly at $5, $20, $50 and $75 options.
-From our fidget and oral motor tool classics like the Tangle Jr. and Chewlery to our newest addition the Twiddle series you are sure to find that just right gift for that special someone that lights up your life.
+Check out the full assortment to find the best, budget-friendly solutions from the online store.
+From our fidget and oral motor tool classics like the Tangle Therapy and Chewlery to our Twiddle series you are sure to find that just right gift for that special someone that lights up your life.

 Here are some other considerations when choosing a gift for a child with special needs:

 For example, battery operated plush animals are cute but require isolated finger pinch and strength to turn on the switch.
 We carry toys that have been modified to allow switch access like this Puppy Dog paired with a Gumball Switch.

 Many standard toys depend on good vision or auditory senses (seeing and hearing).
 Children with special needs often need and/or would benefit from additional input in the form of vestibular (movement), proprioceptive (deep touch pressure) tactile (touch) or olfactory (smell input).
 Here are a few of our sensory favorites: